dtcenter/METstat2json/README.md

 ### buildHeaderLineTypeUtilities

 This package contains the utilities for building the header and line type for the data files.
-The package exists to avoid some circular dependencies because both the parsing and the buildHeaderLineTypes generation program depend on these utilities.
+The package exists to avoid some circular dependencies because both the parsing and the "generator" generation program depend on these utilities.

 The data files are MET output files that contain a header section and a data section.
 The header section contains the header fields that are used to identify the document.
 The data section contains the data fields that are used to populate the document.

-This package is separate from the metLineTypeDefinitions package because the metLineTypeDefinitions package is automatically generated from the buildHeaderLineTypes.go program and there is a desire to avoid a circular dependency.
+This package is separate from the metLineTypeDefinitions package because the metLineTypeDefinitions package is automatically generated from the generator.go program and there is a desire to avoid a circular dependency.
 This package defines a VxMetaData struct that is used to store the metadata for the mapped documents.
 The metadata is used to uniquely identify each document and is used to merge documents with the same metadata.

 This package also defines the DataKeyMap that is used to determine the key data fields for a given line type.
 The key data fields are used to merge documents with the same header field values excluding the key data fields.
 The key data fields can be either from the header or the data section of a record line.
 In addition there is a headerDisallow field that may have a list of header section fields that must be disallowed from the header structure.